evanoshea21/evanoshea21/README.md

 - 🔭 I’m currently working on [Pinning Bees' Front Page](https://github.com/evanoshea21/pinning-bees), a front-end landing page designed to convert onlookers into clients.

-- I’m currently learning **NextJs** React Framework for Front-End Server-Side-Rendering to improve SEO and load times.
+- I’m currently learning **NextJs 13** with **Prisma ORM** to implement and deploy full-stack apps in extremely short time frames with Typescript and React.

 - ❓ Ask me about anything related to MySql Server Deployment or uploading images from an Expo/React-Native app to an S3 cloud storage bucket (I've done the struggling *for* you in these two areas lol)